ilejn/ClickHouse/docs/en/operations/external-authenticators/tokens.md

 ClickHouse users can be authenticated using tokens.
 This works in two ways:

-- Existing users (defined in `users.xml` or in local access control paths) can be authenticated with a token if this user can be `IDENTIFIED WITH jwt`.
+- An existing user (defined in `users.xml` or in local access control paths) can be authenticated with a token if this user can be `IDENTIFIED WITH jwt`.
 - Use the information from the token or from an external Identity Provider (IdP) as a source of user definitions and allow locally undefined users to be authenticated with a valid token.

 Although not all tokens are JWTs, under the hood both ways are treated as the same authentication method to maintain better compatibility.